Skip to content

 Short Stories ~ Related to Novels

-In addition, I have a few stories which are either prequels or serve as missing scenes from much larger universes.
+In addition to the above, I have a few stories which are either prequels or serve as missing scenes from much larger universes.

 • Bet on Marnie (Enigman Cave prequel)